DUI Defense Attorneys in Topeka, Kansas

 2. Proving beyond a reasonable doubt that a blood alcohol level of .08 or greater was recorded by administering a valid test within three hours of driving

-For people who refuse a blood, breath or urine test, the prosecutor will pursue the first type of DUI case.
+For people who refuse a blood, breath or urine test, the prosecutor will pursue a “refusal” type of DUI case.
+A “refusal” case is considered a separate offense with penalties often as severe or even harsher than a standard DUI conviction.

 An experienced DUI lawyer will attempt to mitigate the penalties you pay so that your future is less impacted.

-Learn More → Kansas DUI Penalties & Laws: Everything you need to know
+Learn More → DUI Blood Alcohol Tests in Kansas: What you need to know

 What are DUI penalties in Kansas?